Post updated 27/04/26

 BICS is a new government scheme aimed at reducing industrial electricity costs from April 2027.
 Its goal is simple: help UK industries compete on a global stage by removing a significant portion of non-commodity charges from eligible businesses’ electricity bills.

-The planned savings are at least £35 - £40/MWh (3.5 – 4 p/kWh), obtained from the removal of Renewables Obligation (RO), Feed-in-Tariff (FiT) and Capacity Market (CM) charges.
+Eligible businesses could see up to a 25% reduction in their electricity bills as the planned savings are at least £35 - £40/MWh (3.5 – 4 p/kWh), obtained from the removal of Renewables Obligation (RO), Feed-in-Tariff (FiT) and Capacity Market (CM) charges.
+From April 2027, RO and FiT relief will begin, whilst CM discounts will commence from October 2027.

 Part of the Modern Industrial Strategy, it’s a structural change on a scale we don’t often see, and the businesses that prepare early will be best positioned to capture the value.